 The next stop is to definitely experience some of the underwater life.
 Sign up for a diving or snorkeling tour.

 If you prefer to stay above the water, you can go island hopping and dolphin viewing instead with trips to Balicasag and Isola de Francisco islands.
 There are also all the usual water sports like jet skiing, banana boats, kayaks and you can try kite surfing.

 Back on dry land, you should also check out Bohol Bee Farm.
 Here you will find an organic farm, bees, a craft area, restaurant, and shop.
 You can do tours of the farm or have a wander around by yourself.
 I especially recommend trying some of the most delicious ice creams in the world which you can buy in their shop!

 A few days is enough time to experience the best of Panglao, but if you are someone who likes chill beach time, you can easily spend a lot longer.

 7. Balicasag Island

 Recommended by Ara from Diver Bliss

-With countless turtles feeding on sea grass and colourful fishes playing in the reef, it is not surprising why Balicasag Island is considered to be one of the best places to snorkel and scuba dive in the Philippines.
-Declared as a marine sanctuary, it has become a haven to many sea creatures.
+With countless turtles feeding on seagrass and colorful fishes playing in the reef, it is not surprising why Balicasag Island is considered to be one of the best places to snorkel and scuba dive in the Philippines.
+Declared as a marine sanctuary, it has become a haven for many sea creatures.